 —John Agard & Grace Nichols, editors of Pumpkin Grumpkin: Nonsense Poems From Around The World

-Born in Hamilton, Ontario and raised nearby in Dundas, JonArno Lawson’s most formative experiences as a child occurred in Florida which he visited for an extended stay at the age of eight.
-Happy to be missing almost an entire year of school, he filled his days at the beach digging holes and collecting shells and coconuts, travelling in glass-bottomed boats and touring nature parks that featured free-roaming monkeys and parrots.
-He wore a ship captain’s hat at all times, and a green pouch in which he kept dozens of ticket stubs, a musket ball, brass souvenir coins that bore the faces of various American presidents, and other treasures which he hoards to this day.
-JonArno is a two-time winner of the Lion and the Unicorn Award for Excellence in North American Children’s Poetry, for Black Stars in a White Night Sky in 2007 and again in 2009 for A Voweller’s Bestiary.
+Born in Hamilton, Ontario and raised nearby in Dundas, JonArno Lawson is a four-time winner of the Lion and the Unicorn Award for Excellence in North American Children’s Poetry, for Black Stars in a White Night Sky in 2007, in 2009 for A Voweller’s Bestiary, in 2013 for Down in the Bottom of the Bottom of the Box and again in 2014 for Enjoy It While It Hurts.
 In 2011 his poetry collection Think Again was short-listed for the Ruth and Sylvia Schwartz Children’s Book Award.
-JonArno lives in Toronto with his wife Amy Freedman and his children Sophie, Ashey, and Joseph, all of whom assist the author with phrases, topics, and sometimes even complete lines for use in his poems.
+Sidewalk Flowers won the Governor General’s Award for Illustrated Children’s Books in 2015.
+JonArno lives in Toronto with his wife Amy Freedman and his children Sophie, Ashey and Joseph, all of whom assist the author with phrases, topics and sometimes even complete lines for use in his poems.

-Alec Dempster was born in Mexico City in 1971 but moved to Toronto as a child.
-In 1995 he moved back to Mexico, and settled in Xalapa, Veracruz where his relief prints eventually became infused with the local tradition of son jarocho music.
-Alec’s conversations with rural musicians, presented along with thirty linoleum portraits, have been published recently as Faces and Voices of Son Jarocho.
-He has produced six CDs of son jarocho recorded in the field, but is perhaps best known for his two loteria games-El Fandanguito-Lotería de Sones Jarochos and the Loteria Huasteca-which include over a hundred prints.
-He has had solo exhibitions in the United States, Canada, Mexico, France, and Spain.
+Alec Dempster was born in Mexico City but moved to Toronto as a child.
+He later moved back to Mexico and settled in Xalapa, Veracruz, where his relief prints eventually became infused with the local tradition of son jarocho music.
+He has produced six CDs of son jarocho and has presented solo exhibitions of his prints throughout the world.
 Alec now lives in Toronto.
-His own son jarocho group Café Con Pan is currently in production on their second CD Nuevos Caminos a Santiago which will be released in May, 2012 as part of the Lulaworld festival.